AgoraIO/agora-rtt-server/README.md

     * `UserId`: The parameter identifies the user starting the RTT task, so that the business server may check user's privileges and payment status.
     * `channelName`: The channel for which the RTT task is to be started.

     You see a message in the terminal confirming that the RTT task was started successfully.
-You also see a confirmation message displayed in the server terminal with the channel name and task ID.
+You also see a confirmation message displayed in the server console with the channel name and task ID.

 1. To query the status of an RTT task, execute the following command in a terminal window: